sakkol/CoreAdminCodes/README.md

 # CoreAdminCodes
-Matlab-based administrative functions to generate and manage the folders and files for different projects with common structure.
+Matlab-based administrative functions to generate and manage the folders and files for different projects using common structure.

 ## Folder Structure
 data_root is where 'PROJECTS_DATA' and 'DERIVATIVES' folders are located.